Why Are We Calling Ourselves as Finnoy?

-We were somehow surprised to find out that many people who are looking for information about Finnøy municipality will get our website listed in Google search results.
-With the keyword Finnøy we are listed in the top ten results.
-So we decided to write a few words about Finnøy for you.
+We were surprised to find out that many people who are looking for information about Finnøy municipality, will get our website listed in Google's search results.
+With the keyword Finnøy, we are listed in the top 10 results.
+So we decided to look for and write a few words about Finnøy.

-We have never visited Finnøy islands but because we are sharing almost the same name, we decided to do a complimentary promotion for this peaceful sounding area.
-We are both hoping to have the chance visiting Finnøy's beautiful islands.
+We have never visited Finnøy islands but because we share almost the same name, we decided to do a complimentary promotion for this peaceful-sounding area.
+Maybe one day, we have a chance to visit Finnøy's beautiful islands.

 Finnøy is an island municipality founded in 1838.
-The closest bigger city is called Stavanger located about 20 kms from Finnøy and a direct destination to Oslo is about 300 kilometers.
-According to Google image search, the scenery in Finnøy area is amazing: Nordic green nature with mountains and fjords.
-The atmosphere looks so peaceful there.
+The closest bigger city is Stavanger located about 20 km from Finnøy and the direct destination to Oslo is about 300 kilometres.
+According to a Google image search, the scenery in the Finnøy area is amazing: Nordic green nature with mountains and fjords.
+The atmosphere looks peaceful.

 How to Travel to Finnøy?

-However, visiting Finnøy islands is not practical directly from Oslo but you should take a flight or a train to Stavanger.
-Finnøy is easily reachable by road from Stavanger in less than an hour.
+Visiting Finnøy islands is not practical directly from Oslo but you should take a flight or a train to Stavanger.
+From Stavanger, the Finnøy islands are easily reachable by road in less than an hour.

 What to See and Do in Finnøy?

-Biking in Finnøy area is an excellent option to explore the easygoing roads of the islands.
-We definitely recommend you to read the article about biking in Finnøy area.
-Hopping between islands is easy with very little car traffic.
-It may sound similar as biking in Åland islands in Finland.
+Biking in the Finnøy area is an excellent option to explore the easygoing roads of the islands.
+Hopping between the islands is easy with only little car traffic.
+It may sound similar to biking in the Åland Islands in Finland.

-According to our research if we ever have a chance to visit Finnøy we would like to see the following spots.
+According to our research, if we ever have a chance to visit Finnøy, we want to visit at least the following sights.

 Finnøy Kystfort is a historical military base near Finnøy town.
-It would be great to take amazing photographs there.
+The spot is perfect to shoot interesting photos on Instagram.

-Lauvsnes Gartneri is a garden and a tomato farm on Finnøy island.
-Tomatoes have been grown there from 16th century.
-Being that said, they must be really growing tasty tomatoes for many centuries.
-It would be really nice to taste them!
-Visiting there would be more special in the occasion of their yearly tomato festival every August.
+Lauvsnes Gartneri is a garden and a tomato farm on Finnøy islands.
+Tomatoes have been grown there since the 16th century.
+Being that said, people have been growing tasty tomatoes for many centuries.
+It would be perfect to taste these historic tomatoes ourselves.
+Visiting the garden is more special on the occasion of the yearly tomato festival every August.

-We at Finnoy Travel do not have any real connection for Finnøy Municipality but our simple research made us curious to visit it one day.
+We do not have any real-life connection to Finnøy Municipality but our simple research made us curious to visit it one day.
 Have you been there?
 We would be glad to hear your stories/experiences in the comment area.